kathrinmzl/LoanGuard/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/kathrinmzl/LoanGuard?color=green)
 [![badge](https://img.shields.io/badge/deployment-Heroku-purple)]( TODO LINK!!)

-Loan Guard short Description
+In the banking sector, effective credit risk assessment is critical to maintaining financial stability and minimizing losses.
+Loan defaults can lead to significant financial setbacks and reduced liquidity for lending institutions.
+The LoanGuard project aims to help financial institutions better understand what drives default risk and proactively identify customers who are likely to default on their loans.

-The platform was created for educational purposes only.
+The project was created for educational purposes only.

 [Live page on Heroku]( TODO LINK!!)